martingrosche/notion-2-issue/README.md

 ## Features

-- Create GitHub issues via notion database
+- Create GitHub issues via [Notion Database Template](#notion-database-template)
-- Link created GitHub issue to the referenced project (*ProjectNumber*)
+- Link created GitHub issue to the [referenced project number](https://github.blog/changelog/2024-05-23-sunset-notice-projects-classic/)
+  > [!IMPORTANT]
+  > Creation of new projects (classic) is [disabled](https://gh.io/projects-classic-sunset-notice).
+Therefore only [new projects](https://docs.github.com/en/issues/planning-and-tracking-with-projects/learning-about-projects/about-projects) are supported!

+  > [!NOTE]
   > To find the project number, look at the project URL.
 For example, https://github.com/orgs/octo-org/projects/5 has a project number of 5.

 ## Example Usage